ekiczekaetna/dockerized-dashboard/README.md

 1. To start the dashboard, run `docker run -d -p 8080:3030 dashboard`.
 The dashboard is now available in your web browser via http://localhost:8080.

 # How to get the SonarQube widget working
 1. The widget queries a local SonarQube service running on port 9000.
 Therefore, run `docker run -d --name sonarqube -p 9000:9000 sonarqube` in order to stand up that service.
 SonarQube is now available in your web browser at http://localhost:9000.
-Login to the SonarQube using the default username/password combination of admin/admin.
+You may login to the SonarQube using the default username/password combination of admin/admin, but it is not required to connect the dashboard to SonarQube.
-1. The dashboard still needs to know the network address for this SonarQube instance.
-Run `docker network inspect bridge`, find the container named sonarqube and note its IPv4Address.
-1. Edit jobs/sonar.rb and change the value for bridge_network_sq_ip to the IPv4Address value from the previous step.
-1. Rebuild and re-run the dashboard container.

    The widget's background should eventually change to the default widget background, currently a solid (no flashing) light blue.
 This indicates a healthy connection to SonarQube.
 Unhealthy connections will change the background to use the style `status-warning` or `status-danger` as defined in the default CSS.
 These styles usually include "alarming" colors like red and yellow, and include a flashing behavior to grab the user's attention.

+   If, after a few minutes, the widget's background does not change, continue to the next step.
+1. The dashboard still needs to know the network address for this SonarQube instance.
+Run `docker network inspect bridge`, find the container named sonarqube and note its IPv4Address.
+1. Edit `smashing/jobs/sonar.rb` and change the value for bridge_network_sq_ip to the IPv4Address value from the previous step.
+1. Rebuild and re-run the dashboard container.
+The Sonar widget should display with the default background.

 # How to get the SonarQube widget to actually display something useful for a Gradle project
 1. If you don't have Gradle installed locally, install it.
 Basic guidance is available at https://spring.io/guides/gs/gradle/#initial.
 1. If you don't have a Gradle project, grab one via `git clone https://github.com/spring-guides/gs-gradle.git` and then `cd gs-gradle/complete` directory within the repo. (h/t to https://spring.io/guides/gs/gradle/ for basic guidance).
-1. Login to SonarQube, go to My Account, then the Security tab.
+1. Login to SonarQube using the default username/password combination of admin/admin.
+Navigate to My Account, then the Security tab.
 Generate a token and note the value for the next step.
 1. Create/edit `~/.gradle/gradle.properties` with your favorite editor,
 ensuring the following is present (be sure to insert your token from previous step in place of ``<YOUR_TOKEN_HERE>``):